 For budgeting purposes, communication costs will be prorated based on the aggregate total of the labor distribution used for salaries.
-The overall proration amount is 90% rounded to the nearest percentage.
+The overall proration amount is 88% rounded to the nearest percentage.

-- 12 MCSAP troopers= 86%
+- 12 MCSAP troopers= 80%

-- 1 MCSAP Civilian =87%
+- 1 MCSAP Civilian =84%

-- 1 MC Division Commander= 78%
+- 1 Deputy Chief of Field Operations= 71%

-- 1 MC Regional Commander=91%
+- 1 MC Regional Commander=94%

-- 2 MCSAP Sergeants=86%
+- 2 MCSAP Sergeants=84%

 - 1 New Entrant Coord.=100%

 - 2 New Entrant Auditors = 100%

-Average Proration= 90%
+Average Proration= 88%

 The NDHP has a fixed fleet cost for our vehicles.
 The NDHP pays a mileage rate to ND Fleet Services, which includes services and any repairs required for our vehicles.
-The estimated, average mileage rate for FFY 2018 based on budget guidelines from NDDOT Fleet Services is .66 cents per mile for the NDHP sworn and civilian fleet vehicles.
+The estimated, average mileage rate for FFY 2018 based on budget guidelines from NDDOT Fleet Services is .71 cents per mile for the NDHP sworn and civilian fleet vehicles.
 It is based on the mileage rate as set by ND Fleet Services who provide guidance to state agencies on mileage rates for budgeting purposes.
 This rate does not include vehicle replacement costs.

-Data from FY 2016 mileage use shows that NDHP personnel drove 392,422 total miles related to MCSAP and Border Enforcement activities and 27,526 for New Entrant activities.
-Total mileage driven in FY 2016 was 419,948.
-In FFY 2018, the NDHP will budget for 490,230 miles to conduct MCSAP eligible activities on regular time and overtime for sworn and civilian personnel.
+Data from FY 2017 mileage use shows that NDHP personnel drove 373,325 total miles related to MCSAP eligible activities. the NDHP will budget for 490,702 miles to conduct MCSAP eligible activities on regular time and overtime for sworn and civilian personnel in FY 2019.
+This is approximately the same number of miles budgeted for in FY 2018.
 The increased overtime for MCSAP activities dictates the additional mileage for the year.
 Each trooper, inspector or auditor has either a marked patrol vehicle or assigned state fleet vehicle that is operated to conduct inspections and safety audits or to travel to fixed or roadside locations to do inspections.
 The vehicles have all the inspection equipment located in the vehicle.
 Civilian inspectors and New Entrant Auditors are issued a state fleet car for use when doing inspections and safety audits away from the fixed sites or their home locations.
 Personnel are able to separate out mileage on the daily activity report for miles traveled related to MCSAP eligible activities vs. non-eligible activities.